OneKeyHQ/documents/docs/Extension/02-API Reference/rpc-api.md

 - `Array`

-  0. `AddEthereumChainParameter` - Metadata about the chain that will be added to MetaMask.
+  0. `AddEthereumChainParameter` - Metadata about the chain that will be added to OneKey.

 For the `rpcUrls` and `blockExplorerUrls` arrays, at least one element is required, and only the first element will be used.